Janice Forsyth, President

 What is your profession?

-I am an Associate Professor in the Department of Kinesiology at Brock University.
+I am a Professor in the Department of Kinesiology at Brock University.
 In my role, I work with future teachers who would like to teach Health and Physical Education (H&PE) and I conduct research on different approaches to teaching.
 I am also on the editorial boards of several leading international physical education journals.

 Why Ophea?